mwinel/sea-notes-saas-starter-kit/README.md

 This repository contains a complete SaaS Starter Kit for building professional SaaS applications on DigitalOcean App Platform.

 Welcome! 👋 This starter kit helps you quickly build and deploy a professional SaaS application.
 It's designed to get you up and running fast, whether you're developing locally or connecting to a cloud database.
+The kit includes a fully functional notes app as a practical example that demonstrates how to implement business logic on top of the SaaS foundation.

 ## Quick Deploy